cdefgah/whatsapp-jpeg-repair/README.md

 ```

 If you are building the application from the source code, before using the built application, please delete `.gitkeep` files from the internal application folders.

+## Building the application from the source

+1. Download and install [Golang] (https://golang.org/)
+2. In the application project folder run the following command:
+`go build WhatsAppJpegRepair.go`